MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 - [Check that you allow your organization to access Delve](#BKMK_OfficeGraphAccess).

-- Check that you're using an Office 365 subscription that supports Delve.
+- Check that you're using a subscription that supports Delve.

 - Check that you've assigned the correct user licenses.